 You need a writing desk that is large enough to house all your writing equipment and also the right height for you.

-The right back and neck support can do wonders for your posture while writing.
+Back and neck support can do wonders for your posture while writing.
 Make sure your writing chair fits under your desk and does not cause strain in other areas.

-For example, armrests may push up your shoulders causing neck and shoulder strain
+For example, armrests may push up your shoulders causing neck and shoulder strain.

 Buy a mouse that fits in your hand comfortably.

 But if you want something quieter and more streamlined, there are great membrane keyboards that do the job well.
-Just be sure that the keyboard suits the size of your hands and fits into your workspace (accounting for your sitting posture to ease strain on your wrists).
+Just be sure that the keyboard suits the size of your hands and fits into your workspace (accounting for your sitting posture to ease the strain on your wrists).

-Lastly, make sure your workspace is well lit to stop eye strain.
+Lastly, make sure your workspace is well-lit to stop eye strain.
 A spot near the window will help with lighting.